 If the ex is a longtime friend, give it a moment before proceeding with caution.
 “The thing with break-ups is that everyone involved is looking for clues all the time,” says Howell.
 “I say stay away of a friend’s ex’s social media for a few months.
 Don’t get involved!”

-The situation: You don’t mind read receipts.
+The situation: You do not mind read receipts.
 Are they bothering your friends and family?

 The proper response: Maybe.
-“I am so not a fan of read receipts, only because I have a family and don’t always reply right away,” says Howell.
+“I am so not a fan of reading receipts, only because I have a family and don’t always reply right away,” says Howell.
 “I can see how it would be beneficial, but they make me anxious!”
-If you are a lightning-fast responder, don’t sweat it.
-But if you are worried friends think you are flaky — or get irked when others leave you on read — switch receipts off.
+If you are a lightning-fast responder, do not sweat it.
+But if you are worried friends think you are flaky — or get irked when others leave you on reading — switch receipts off.

 The situation: You are scrolling through Pinterest on a Saturday and find the best recipe for brownies.
 You know your officemate has been dying to make some — should you send the recipe now, or wait until you are back in the office?

 The proper response: Consider your workplace boundaries.
 Would the note seem like an intrusion?
 If so, best to hold off.
 If the boundaries are a little looser, feel free to pass along — over social media.
 “It’s fine to DM them something on Instagram, but there’s no need to email after hours,” says Howell.